jon-jacky/home/design.md

 21 Apr 2020 and ongoing, most recent 17 Mar 2022:  <a name="21-Apr-2020"></a>
    designs for blogs, personal web pages, etc., most recent at the top.

-- <https://ciesie.com/> - Daring use of color and empty space.
+- <https://ciesie.com/> - Dramatic use of color and empty space.

 - <https://web.ncf.ca/ek867/2016_03_16-31_archives.html> -
   Painting or photo in subdued colors accompanies every post,